The Legacy Foundation of Southeast Arizona

 -

-Collaboration wins: Multi-organization partnerships are explicitly encouraged and strongly weighted in funding decisions.
+Collaboration wins: Multi-organisation partnerships are explicitly encouraged and strongly weighted in funding decisions.
 Consider forming alliances before applying.

 -